 Most applications, both in their use and in development, contain privacy leaks that expose unauthorized users and developers to private data.
 This source of risk can place companies in violation of a wide array of statutes from CCPA to HIPAA to the PCI DSS, and the economic consequences of those violations can pile up quickly.

 ALTR’s data access governance as a service can mask data dynamically as it is accessed in order to preserve application function while allowing compliance and security experts to configure policies that stop privacy leaks in real time.

-Companies need sensitive data to serve their customers, but just possessing it immediately creates regulatory requirements that are costly.
+Companies must use sensitive data to serve their customers, but even simply possessing that data immediately creates costly regulatory requirements.
 The evolution of those requirements is unpredictable and ever-changing.